fwmechanic/k_edit/README.md

 # Licensing

 K itself is released under the [GPLv3 license](http://opensource.org/licenses/GPL-3.0).
+See file COPYING.

 The K source code distro contains, and K uses, the following source code from external sources: